TMDJoJo/Yi/README.md

 Yi
 ==
+My blade is yours.

-A software platform for scalable server-side and networking applications
+A software platform for scalable server-side and networking applications.